 The Company, acting as a lessee, has operating leases and finance leases primarily relating to office space, data centers and office equipment.
-The leases have remaining lease terms of 0.4 years to 16.1 years, some of which include options to extend the leases in 1 to 10 year increments for up to 15 years.
+The leases have remaining lease terms of 0.2 years to 15.9 years, some of which include options to extend the leases in 0.5 to 10 year increments for up to 15 years.
 Renewal periods are included in the lease term only when renewal is reasonably certain, which is a high threshold and requires management to apply judgment to determine the appropriate lease term.
 Certain leases also include periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise the termination option.
 The Company measures its lease payments by including fixed rental payments and, where relevant, variable rental payments tied to an index, such as the Consumer Price Index.
 Payments for leases in place before the date of adoption of ASC 842, Leases were determined based on previous leases guidance.
 The Company recognizes lease expense for its operating leases on a straight-line basis over the lease term, and variable lease expense not included in the lease payment measurement is recognized as incurred.
+Interest expense on finance leases is recognized using the effective interest method over the lease term.